 They failed to see the incredible complex governance structures that we had.
 It just didn't look like theirs so we were just merely savages.
-And then of

-1 course, the Hollywood Indian stereotypes have propped that 2 up further.
-3 And I offer that just so we can see how many 4 generations have been able to view Indians and First 5 Nations people as less than, and the only ones that were 6 acceptable for their consumption was the Noble Savage or 7 Pocahontas.
-8 And yet even those, they're horrible 9 caricatures of our people.
-And when I think about that, 10 about how we can be marketed, if you chose any other race 11 of people and used a derogatory term to describe and label 12 them and use a cartoon picture of the worst stereotypical 13 image, there would be uproar.
-14 COMMISSIONER QAJAQ ROBINSON: And drew it or 15 a baseball hat.
-16 MR. ROBERT CHAMBERLIN: That's right, except 17 if it's First Nations.
+And then of course, the Hollywood Indian stereotypes have propped that 1 2 up further.
+And I offer that just so we can see how many 3 generations have been able to view Indians and First 4 5 Nations people as less than, and the only ones that were acceptable for their consumption was the Noble Savage or 6 Pocahontas.
+7 And yet even those, they're horrible 8 caricatures of our people.
+And when I think about that, 9 about how we can be marketed, if you chose any other race 10 11 of people and used a derogatory term to describe and label them and use a cartoon picture of the worst stereotypical 12 image, there would be uproar.
+13 14 COMMISSIONER QAJAQ ROBINSON: And drew it on a baseball hat.
+15 MR. ROBERT CHAMBERLIN: That's right, except 16 if it's First Nations.
 Then it's okay.
-Now, that's what 18 really when I see that, it really tells me about that 19 societal value of First Nations is so horribly diminished 20 that we need to do the work to correct that.
-21 I remember when the Olympics were here.
-22 Remember when we went without food there?
-We did a fast 23 against fish farms back when the Olympics were here.
-And I 24 remember being a part of a media clip and there's this 25 young man from the Lower Eastside.
+Now, that's what 17 really -- when I see that, it really tells me about that 18 societal value of First Nations is so horribly diminished 19 20 that we need to do the work to correct that.
+I remember when the Olympics were here.
+21 Remember when we went without food there?
+We did a fast 22 23 against fish farms back when the Olympics were here.
+And I 24 remember being a part of a media clip and there's this young man from the Lower Eastside.

-1 And he said, "Canada loves our artwork, our 2 songs, our masks, our dances, really likes our land, just 3 doesn't like us."
-4 And I thought it was a really good 5 characterization because how often do we see our imagery in 6 every aspect of Canada except for the full recognition and 7 creation of space for us to enjoy who we are by our terms 8 in our lands without having a government working to 9 diminish and exterminate?
-10 And Canada is quite uncomfortable with the 11 word "genocide".
-But genocide is what has happened in 12 Canada and the United States for First Nations people.
-13 What else can you call it when you attack and diminish a 14 people based upon their colour of their skin, their 15 language, their traditions, remove them from their lands, 16 target their children, break up the family?
-How is that 17 not genocide?
-18 And that's the uncomfortable truth that 19 Canada, I believe, is on the cusp of coming to terms with.
-20 And it's going to take a lot of uncomfortable dialogue to 21 get there.
+And he said, "Canada loves our artwork, our 1 2 songs, our masks, our dances, really likes our land, just doesn't like us."
+3 And I thought it was a really good 4 5 characterization because how often do we see our imagery in every aspect of Canada except for the full recognition and 6 creation of space for us to enjoy who we are by our terms 7 in our lands without having a government working to 8 diminish and exterminate?
+9 And Canada is quite uncomfortable with the 10 11 word "genocide".
+But genocide is what has happened in Canada and the United States for First Nations people.
+12 What else can you call it when you attack and diminish a 13 14 people based upon their colour of their skin, their language, their traditions, remove them from their lands, 15 target their children, break up the family?
+How is that 16 17 not genocide?
+And that's the uncomfortable truth that 18 Canada, I believe, is on the cusp of coming to terms with.
+19 20 And it's going to take a lot of uncomfortable dialogue to 21 get there.
 22 And I know for myself with the roles that I 23 have stepped into, I never turn down an opportunity to talk 24 to Canadians because I want to have that discussion.
-I 25 want to try and if I could you know, it's like, if you
+I 25 want to try and if I could -- you know, it's like, if you